gdos/TerminalApps/README.md

 ===============================================================
 ## Setup & Running:

+Mac users see "osx-setup.txt".
+Windows users see "windows-setup.txt".

 Unzip the archive.
-On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.
+On Windows, 7z [www.7-zip.org] works well for this.

-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.
+Ensure your keyboard has a short key-delay and fast repeat.

-First resize the terminal as needed.
+Minimize the size of your terminal window.
 Your terminal must be 50 chars wide by 20 lines (57x35 for pacman).

-You might want to enlarge the Font so that the window becomes physically larger.
+Enlarge the Font so that the window fills your monitor.

 Simply type the executable name to begin.

 For example, on OSX, you would open a terminal, and cd to the install directory and type:  ./bin/osx/tsok   to run the Sokoban game.
 You could also cd to the executable directory ./bin/osx/ then type:  tsok.

 NOTE:  Windows users should probably CD to .\bin\win\ then run the script "hipri.bat" to open a realtime-priority window in which to run apps.
 (It seems that some hardware may cause terminal freezes at normal priority.)
+If that does not work, and the response is poor, try using the command "start /realtime [game].exe" where [game] is one of {t7,t9,taz,tdd,thio4,thio,tpac,tpan,trush,tslid,tsok}

 Similarly for Linux/OSX users, you can CD to ./bin/gnu/ then use the "nice" command to be a bit less nice and give each terminal game the highest real time priority.
 For example, to run traffic rush at high priority type:  "nice --adjustment=-20 trush".
 See ~/bin/gnu/hipr.sh, ~/bin/osx/hipr.sh